An overview of the spin dynamics of antiferromagnetic Mn$_5$Si$_3$

-By applying a field parallel to the $c$-axis in the AFM1 phase, we induce phase transitions (see Fig.~\ref{fig:all_AFM}(c)) that also manifest in the low-energy spin dynamics.
+By applying a field parallel to the $c$-axis in the AFM1 phase, we induce phase transitions [see Fig.~\ref{fig:all_AFM}(c)] that also manifest in the low-energy spin dynamics.
 Spectra obtained at $\VEC G = (1, 2, 0)$ at $T = 50$\,K as a function of field are shown in Fig.~\ref{fig:gap}(c).
-First, weak magnetic fields ($H \leq 2$\,T) do not affect the gap in the AFM1 phase, however, for higher fields ($H \geq 6$\,T) the gap increases and splits recovering a double-gapped structure characteristic of the zero-field AFM2 phase (see $T = 80$\,K in Fig.~\ref{fig:gap}(b)), but here for the field-induced AFM2 phase ($T = 50$\,K and $H = 8$ and 10\,T).
+First, weak magnetic fields ($H \leq 2$\,T) do not affect the gap in the AFM1 phase, however, for higher fields ($H \geq 6$\,T) the gap increases and splits recovering a double-gapped structure characteristic of the zero-field AFM2 phase [see $T = 80$\,K in Fig.~\ref{fig:gap}(b)], but here for the field-induced AFM2 phase ($T = 50$\,K and $H = 8$ and 10\,T).
 The obtained field dependence of the spin gaps at $T = 50$\,K is shown in Fig.~\ref{fig:gap}(d).
-While the AFM1 structure is complex with components of ordered moments parallel and perpendicular to the applied field, the gap does not changes between 0 and 2\,T. We cannot comment on the AFM1' phase where the response was measured at only one field ($H = 4$\,T) and around the AFM1' to field-induced AFM2 transition ($H = 6$\,T).
+While the AFM1 structure is complex with components of ordered moments parallel and perpendicular to the applied field, the gap does not changes between 0 and 2\,T. The value of the gap in the middle of the AFM1’ phase (at $H = 4$\,T) is similar to the one in the AFM1 phase and increases at 6\,T in the boundary with the field-induced AFM2 phase.
 In contrast, a clear variation can be addressed for the field-induced AFM2 phase.
-Starting from the AFM1 phase at 50\,K and applying a magnetic field, the behaviour is the same as for the ``pure'' 80\,K AFM2 phase under field for the same field range 6 to 10\,T: the (zero field) higher energy mode does not depend on the magnetic field while the (zero field) lower one increases monotonically with field (see Fig.4 of Ref.~\onlinecite{dos_Santos_2021}).
-In this former paper (Ref.~\onlinecite{dos_Santos_2021}), the field response of the spin waves in the ``pure'' AFM2 phase at 80\,K was theoretically explained by considering the precession directions of the different magnon modes.
+Starting from the AFM1 phase at 50\,K and applying a magnetic field, the behaviour is the same as for the 80\,K AFM2 phase under field for the same field range 6 to 10\,T: the (zero field) higher energy mode does not depend on the magnetic field while the (zero field) lower one increases monotonically with field [see Fig. 4 of Ref.~\onlinecite{dos_Santos_2021}; note also that the modes cross at 4\,T].
+In this former paper (Ref.~\onlinecite{dos_Santos_2021}), the field response of the spin waves in the AFM2 phase at 80\,K was theoretically explained by considering the precession directions of the different magnon modes.